Maintaining your firearms goes beyond just appearances; it’s about ensuring their peak performance and longevity.

 This lubricant is specially formulated to work effectively under extreme conditions and is ideal for use on firearms that experience high levels of use and heat.

-It’s a sad but true fact that sometimes the proper care of weapons is overlooked.
+It’s a sad but true fact that the proper care of weapons is sometimes overlooked.
 However, with MILITEC-1’s long-term lubricating potential, even poorly maintained firearms can fire without jamming.

 Once properly applied, MILITEC-1 ensures that a weapon will fire smoothly and reliably every time it’s used.